Translation Services SGASTT Translation

 Speaking fluent English is just one of the prerequisites for choosing an individual Vietnamese translator.
 Other considerations should be qualifications in translation and industry experience.
 But how do you choose the right translation provider for you?
 How do you ensure that you will receive the quality and service that you deserve?

 The general rule of thumb is to ensure that the company provides certain key characteristics.
 Firstly, make sure the company that you work with is able to capture the authenticity of your original documentation.
 The tone of the translation should always match the intent of its original writer.
 Along with authenticity is the need for accuracy.
-While this should be a given, it’s often the first element to go to a translation company that drives cheap prices over quality products.
+While this should be a given, it’s often the first element to go to a translation company that drives cost-effective prices over quality products.
 Also too, it is always expected that a translation company offers you absolute confidentiality.
 Finally, ensure your service provider has quality controls factored into any translation service offered to you.
 Once your Vietnamese business partner or contact receives a substandard translation, there are no second chances.
 Don’t take the risk – ensure you choose the right service from the start.

 Understanding Vietnamese Dialects